-The OFA provided leadership as ministries transitioned to the new supplier for credit and debit card acquiring services for the Province as a result of the 2013-14 competitive tender.
-Successful implementation requires effectively coordinating ministries, internal and external service providers and central agencies across the OPS, and over two thousand pieces of equipment and over thirty websites.
+In 2015-16, the OFA managed the complex transition of 14 ministries to the Province's new supplier for credit and debit card acquiring services in a timely and effective manner.
+Successful completion involved coordinating ministries, internal and external service providers and central agencies across the OPS, and over two thousand pieces of equipment and more than thirty websites.
+The OFA transition team won a Stella Award for partnership for their role in the successful transition.

-The OFA continued working with the Ministry of Community and Social Services to begin replacing social benefits payments made by cheque with a reloadable prepaid card product for unbanked individuals providing both cost efficiencies, and improved services to Ontarians.
+The OFA continued working with the Ministry of Community and Social Services to replace social benefits payments made by cheque with a reloadable prepaid card product implementing both cost efficiencies, and improved services to Ontarians.
+The pilot rollout of the benefit cards commenced successfully in April 2016.